brandonviaje/Student-Performance-Wellness-Analysis/README.md

 - **Kaggle** – for sourcing the dataset

 ## 📅 Dataset
-The dataset used in this project was sourced from Kaggle, provided by [Steve1215rogg](https://www.kaggle.com/steve1215rogg).
-It contains survey responses from high-achieving students, capturing their stress levels, sleep habits, physical activity, and social life.
+The dataset used in this project is from Kaggle, provided by [Steve1215rogg](https://www.kaggle.com/steve1215rogg).

+It offers a detailed view of student lifestyle patterns and their correlation with academic performance (GPA).
+The dataset contains 2,000 records of students' daily habits, including study, extracurriculars, sleep, socializing, and physical activities.
+Each student's stress level is derived from study and sleep hours, offering insights into how lifestyle factors may impact academic outcomes.

 This dataset is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 You can access the dataset [here](https://www.kaggle.com/datasets/steve1215rogg/student-lifestyle-dataset).

 ## EDA Process
 The analysis follows these main steps: